abeaucha/ClusteringAutism/README.md

 ```

 In addition to specifying the versions of R and Python, this defines a number of environment variables
-- `PROJECTPATH`: The path to this local copy of the project repository.
+- `PROJECTPATH`: The path to the local copy of the project repository.
-- `SRCPATH`: The path to project source files.
+- `SRCPATH`: The path to the project source files (i.e. subdirectory `src`)
 - `MINC_TOOLKIT`: The path to the minc-toolkit-v2 installation in the `clustering-autism-minc-env` environment.